SkillHeaven/RunePy/README.md

 - Top‑down camera with zoom controls
 - Debug overlay displaying tile information
 - Simple collision and ray casting
+- Camera zoom limits keep the view between a minimum and maximum height
+- Built-in map editor with hotkeys for saving and loading maps

 ## Repository Layout